hannaerickson/ikeya/README.md

 ## Stretch Goal Functionality

 - Adding functionality to the 'update room' feature so that the unique room ID is passed with the click handler.
 Currently the update form features a drop-down to select a room.
 - Similar to the above feature, functionality for the update form to auto-generate the current room data passed with the click handler.
 Currently the form renders blank, and if a piece of information is not provided it will update that field to be blank.
-Ideally the current name, description and image for the room would generate in these fields so that the user can deicde what to update while all other fields remain intact.
+Ideally the current name, description and image for the room would generate in these fields so that the user can decide what to update while all other fields remain intact.
 - The ability to link another URL to individual furniture pieces that lead to an available site to purchase that item.
 Details regarding price could also be displayed on the furniture card beside the button to navigate to the link.
-- Dashboard could display the furniture items inside a room as a carosel of images as opposed to the static image it has now.
-If no furniture exists in a room, the static room image would replace the carosel.
+- Dashboard could display the furniture items inside a room as a carousel of images as opposed to the static image it has now.
+If no furniture exists in a room, the static room image would replace the carousel.
 Either way the static room image appears on that specific room view.

 ## Set up